ricalo/blog/_posts/2020-05-10-gitea-server-freebsd.md

 * A MariaDB server, which can be the same as your Gitea server or a separate host.
-* To configure access over HTTPS, you need an SSL certificate, such as the ones provided by [Let's Encrypt](https://letsencrypt.org/){: target="external"}.
+* You need an SSL certificate—such as the ones from [Let's Encrypt](https://letsencrypt.org/){: target= "external"}—to configure access over HTTPS.

 ## Creating ZFS datasets